-- Fall Undergraduate Research Showcase: The Center will be hosting an online poster session at the end of the Fall 2020 semester.
+- Undergraduate Research Symposium: The Center will be hosting our annual Undergraduate Research Symposium online this spring.
 You can have your students present their research projects virtually, and/or have your students view presentations online as a class assignment or extra credit opportunity.
 See the website for the most current information.

 - Flexible Teaching Guide for 2020-2021 classes (CTE)>>

 Tips for course-based research experiences for the 2020-2021 year:

 - Don’t take on too much: clearly identify the research-related learning outcomes you would like to focus on and backwards-design from there.
 You can use this visual of the Research Cycle and the corresponding learning outcomes (.doc) to generate ideas.